Nubia: Meroitic (542 BC–400 AD)

 Meroë was the base of a flourishing kingdom whose wealth was centered around a strong iron industry and international trade with India and China.
 Metalworking is believed to have happened in Meroë, possibly through bloomeries and blast furnaces.
 The centralized control of production within the Meroitic empire and distribution of certain crafts and manufactures may have been politically important.
 Other important sites were Musawwarat es-Sufra and Naqa.
 Musawwarat es-Sufra, which is now a UNESCO World Heritage Site, was constructed in sandstone.
 Its main features were the Great Enclosure, the Lion Temple of Apedemak (14×9×5 meters), and the Great Reservoir.
 The Great Enclosure is the main structure of the site.
-Much of the large labyrinth-like building complex, which covers approximately 45,000 m^{2}, was erected in third-century BC.
+Much of the large labyrinth-like building complex, which covers approximately 45,000 m^{2}, was erected in the third century BC.

 The scheme of the site is, so far, without parallel in Nubia and ancient Egypt.
 According to Hintze, "the complicated ground plan of this extensive complex of buildings is without parallel in the entire Nile valley".
 The maze of courtyards includes three (possible) temples, passages, low walls that prevent any contact with the outside world, about 20 columns, ramps and two reservoirs.
 There is some debate about the purpose of the buildings, with earlier suggestions including a college, a hospital, and an elephant-training camp.
 The Lion Temple was constructed by Arnekhamani and bears inscriptions in Egyptian hieroglyphs, representations of elephants and lions on the rear inside wall, and reliefs of Apedemak depicted as a three-headed god on the outside walls.
 The Great Reservoir is a hafir to retain as much as possible of the rainfall of the short, wet season.
 It is 250 m in diameter and 6.3 m deep.

 Kandake, often Latinised as Candace, was the Meroitic term for the sister of the king of Kush who, due to matrilineal succession, would bear the next heir, making her a queen mother.
 According to scholar Basil Davidson, at least four Kushite queens — Amanirenas, Amanishakheto, Nawidemak and Amanitore — probably spent part of their lives in Musawwarat es-Sufra.
 Pliny writes that the "Queen of the Ethiopians" bore the title Candace, and indicates that the Ethiopians had conquered ancient Syria and the Mediterranean.
 In 25 BC the Kush kandake Amanirenas, as reported by Strabo, attacked the city of Syene (known as Aswan today) within the territory of the Roman Empire; Emperor Augustus destroyed the city of Napata in retaliation.
 In the New Testament biblical account, a treasury official of "Candace, queen of the Ethiopians", returning from a trip to Jerusalem, met with Philip the Evangelist and was baptized.